TEQUILA HIGHLANDS FOUR DAY EXPERIENCE

 We vary our itineraries to maximize our guests’ exposure to active tequila production.
 The four distilleries are chosen with an eye toward highlighting some of the most traditional and innovative tequila-producing families in the Highlands.
 We enjoy privileged access to distilleries that are not open to the public.
 Frequent destinations include La Alteña (NOM 1139), El Pandillo (NOM 1579), Siete Leguas (NOM 1120), Vivanco (NOM 1414), and Los Alamiques (NOM 1474).

-Traditional Jaliscan meals
+Traditional Jaliscan Meals

 We have long-standing partnerships with trusted restaurants serving typical regional fare, as well as contemporary Mexican cuisine.
 Our itineraries feature both elegant restaurants and humble neighborhood eateries.
 Guests rave about the food, and did we mention there’s fresh guacamole at pretty much every meal?